-- .
-Questions about grades: the resolution should begin with an appointment with the instructor. - a.
+- 1. Questions about grades: the resolution should begin with an appointment with the instructor. - a.
 Often an explanation may be more than sufficient, or, on the other hand, - b.
 The instructor may discover and resolve an error in the grading. - c.
 If a resolution is not reached, then a visit with the academic department chair may be useful before entering the formal student complaint process. - 2.
 Questions on a billing statement: these are usually resolved with a simple trip to the business office. - 3.
-Issues about student life: many issues are resolved with a visit to the dorm residence director or to the dean of students. - 4.
-The academic adviser can often provide guidance about what office or person can assist in resolving many issues.
+Issues about student life: many issues are resolved with a visit to the dorm Residence Director or the Director of Campus Life. - 4.
+The academic advisor can often provide guidance about what office or person can assist in resolving many issues.